Optimal two-qubit gates in recurrence protocols of entanglement purification: Method

 Our aim is to increase the concurrence, which is a non-linear function of the state $\rho$ and the protocol's unitary matrix $U$.
 Furthermore, we have lower and upper bounds on $\boldsymbol{\alpha}$, as given in Eq.~\eqref{eq:anglecond}.
 We then consider a cost function $f:\mathbb{R}^{15} \rightarrow \mathbb{R}$ as

-and our optimization problem is, to find local minimizers, e.g., a point $\boldsymbol{\alpha}^*$ such that
+and our optimization problem is, to find local minimizers, e.g.~, a point $\boldsymbol{\alpha}^*$ such that

 for all $\boldsymbol{\alpha}$ in the Euclidean norm defined neighborhood of $\boldsymbol{\alpha}^*$.
 The gradient $\nabla f (\boldsymbol{\alpha})$ can be made available to us due to an automatic differentiation \cite{JAX}, so we implement for the optimization a quasi-Newton algorithm the so-called limited memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) method \cite{Liu}.
 Here, we have a constrained optimization problem, because $\boldsymbol{\alpha}$ takes values in the hyperrectangle defined by Eq.~\eqref{eq:anglecond} and thus we use the L-BFGS approach of Ref. \cite{Ryrd}.
 As long as the state to be purified is given, the above approach yields an optimal $\boldsymbol{\alpha}^*$ and a concurrence $\mathcal{C}'$ as close as possible to one.
-The vector $\boldsymbol{\alpha}^*$ gives the best two-qubit unitary gate associated with this given state.
-However, our main aim is to provide the best gate, which is capable to purify most effectively certain class of states and not only a fixed one.
-This is relevant in a scenario where the generation of distant entanglement is affected by noise, leading to slightly different types of states entering the protocol.
+The vector $\boldsymbol{\alpha}^*$ gives the best two-qubit gate associated with this given state for a given purification step.
+However, our main aim is to provide the best quantum gates, which are able to purify most effectively certain classes of states and not only a fixed one.
+This is relevant in a scenario where the generation of distant entanglement is affected by altering noise, leading to slightly different types of states entering the protocol.
 In order to formulate this quantitatively we introduce a probability density function (PDF) $p(\boldsymbol{x})$, where the vector $\boldsymbol{x}$ defines uniquely the state $\rho$ according to a parametrization.
 For example, in the case of a Werner state \cite{Werner}

 we have $x\in[0,1]$ and the PDF satisfies

 In general, a two-qubit state can be described by $15$ parameters, which have to fulfill some non-trivial conditions \cite{Kimura,Byrd,Gamel}.
 The choice of the PDF is not straightforward and the only guideline we have is that the support $\operatorname{supp}(p)$ consists of all $\boldsymbol{x}$, which define entangled states.
 This is motivated by the fact that separable states are not purifiable.
 In the case of the Werner states, the support of the PDF is the interval $(0.5,1]$.
 Thus, the PDF may put more weight on states with a given concurrence.